ZSL EDGE conservationists discover first successful nesting and breeding site of gharial crocodiles in Bardia National Park of Nepal.

 “People generally have a great affinity for gharials, they don't attack humans as they generally feed on fish – and their snout is much too fragile.
 We want to try and harness that love for the animal into local community conservation action in order to help monitor how the hatchlings fair.

-“It's not just local people who can support the project, but international support from the British public through donations to our UK Aid Match appeal will help us to solidify long-term protection of the species for future generations.”
+“It's not just local people who can support the project, but international support from the British public through donations will help us to solidify long-term protection of the species for future generations.”

 At ZSL, we work tirelessly to help bring wildlife back from the brink, supporting local communities and protecting some of the most threatened species.